pebble-dev/renaissance/README.md

 Here are some guidelines for Renaissance's design:

 - No stroke modulation (all strokes in a glyph should be the same width)
-    - Except diacritics in small font sizes & certain characters like @
+    - Except diacritics & certain characters like @, especially in small sizes.
-- Grotesque style
+- Grotesque-ish style
 - Comparatively short ascenders/descenders (1/3 to 1/2 x-height.)
 - Legibility is just as important as consistency.
 - When a diacritic can't be centered over a character, move it right.